-To lower the overall number of crashes and fatality crashes within the Interstate Highway 35 Region by 1% per year over the period of FY 2018 to FY 2020.
-The goal each year of the coming FY 2018-2020 period will be based on the previous year.
+To lower the overall number of CMV crashes and fatality crashes within the Eagle Ford Shale and Permian Basin Regions by 1% per year over based on each previous year during the period of FY 2014 to FY 2017.

 Actual: Insert year to date progress (#, %, etc., as appropriate).